-Under disabled or after taking care of people who are disabled.
+Disabled or taking care of people who are disabled

-If the loans of yours are federally subsidized then you do not get to worry concerning the interest that's accumulated at the time of postponement.
+If the loans of yours are federally subsidized then you do not have to be concerned about the interest that's accumulated at the time of postponement.

 If the loan of you're unsubsidized then you're expected to pay off the interest because it accumulated at the end of deferment period (or) it'll be carried forward to the balance of your loan as principal wherever it starts accumulated interest of itself.

-The student loan forbearance is additional or less kind of like the deferment that provides you a further choice to pause the student loan payment.
+The student loan forbearance is similar to deferment as it provides you a choice to pause the student loan payment.
 The key distinction here is whereas the forbearance takes place the student is in charge of paying off his interest that has accumulated and also the eligibility necessities.